hpssjellis/maker100-leaders-robotics/PAC.md

 The PAC is well positioned to fund this **pilot** — a small, one-time cost to prove the concept.
 It is *not* the right long-term funder for a full standalone course.
 If the pilot succeeds and the school decides to run Maker100 as a full course, that decision — and its ongoing funding — should shift to the administration/district budget.

-In other words: **the PAC's role is to buy the evidence, not to become the permanent funding source.** Framing it this way up front protects the PAC from being expected to fund a recurring course indefinitely, and gives the PAC a clear, natural point to hand the idea off to admin with a strong case in hand.
+**The PAC's role is to buy the evidence, not to become the permanent funding source.** Framing it this way up front protects the PAC from being expected to fund a recurring course indefinitely, and gives the PAC a clear, natural point to hand the idea off to admin with a strong case in hand.

+## Cons & Potential Hurdles (Things to Anticipate)

+**Classroom management & noise.** The Maker100 students, working heads-down on breadboards, sensors, and code, tend to be quiet and focused by nature of the task.
+The more realistic classroom-management risk is the *other* students in the room — a subset visibly doing something different and hands-on can be a distraction for the rest of the class, and that's a conversation to have with the host teacher up front, not something to gloss over.

+**IT department friction.** School IT departments can be cautious about local device permissions.
+In practice, installing the Arduino IDE is a routine, low-risk install.
+If it does hit friction, **PlatformIO with VS Code** is a solid fallback that installs cleanly on Windows and avoids some of the friction points of the standalone Arduino IDE.

+**Assessment complexity.** The host teacher is already grading a different subject and shouldn't be expected to build a parallel assessment system from scratch.
+The pilot handles this by putting the tracking burden on the students themselves: a **shared chart of all ~50 assignments**, checked off as each is physically completed and verified.
+This keeps assessment lightweight for the teacher while still producing a clear, auditable record of progress.

+**Selection bias.** Choosing only seven (±1) students always raises a fairness question.
+For this pilot, selection is based on **combined math/science grades** — a straightforward, defensible metric rather than teacher subjective judgment.
+Because this is a small proof-of-concept, not the final program, it's deliberately scoped to students who can work independently with minimal support.
+When the program expands to a full class, the pilot cohort's role shifts to **teaching the incoming students** — Teach Three at full-class scale — which is how the model extends access rather than staying limited to an initial small group.

 ---